sr-murthy/oedtools/README.md

 Header-related errors currently include

 * **non-OED headers** - headers not currently defined in any OED schema
+* **incompatible OED headers** - (OED) headers in a file incompatible with the file schema
 * **required but missing** headers - headers which are mandatory in a given file schema but not present in an actual input file

 Data-related errors currently include

 * **null values in non-null columns** - a non-null column is defined as a column which must not contain any null values
-* **column values with incompatible data types** - data types of values inconsistent with the data type defined for the column in the given schema, e.g. string values in an integer or floating point column
+* **column values with incompatible data types** - values with data types inconsistent with the column data type, as defined in the given schema, e.g. string values in an integer or floating point column
 * **out of range values** - values not in the defined range of a column (this can be either a specific column range defined in the values profile, or a range inferred from the column data type defined in the schema)

 **Note**: data validation (and sampling) is facilitated via the <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/values.json" target="_blank">values profile</a>, which defines the categories and subcategories of data values that can occur in the various columns, independently of the schemas.
 The values profile defines, where applicable, the ranges of values associated with each subcategory and links these ranges to columns in the relevant schemas.
 It also defines, where applicable, methods for validation and sampling.
 Currently, the categories of data covered by the values profile include